mohammed-sa3ied/Breast_Cancer_Project-DEPI/README.md

 # 🎗️ Breast Cancer Prediction Project — DEPI

-> A machine learning pipeline for breast cancer diagnosis and analysis using DEPI framework
+> A machine learning pipeline for breast cancer diagnosis and analysis

 ---